Ghoulboy78/Scarpet-edit/docs/Documentation.md

-# WorldEdit for scarpet (docs)
+# Scarpet-Edit (docs)

 ## Description

-This is a culmination of many various unofficial WE projects, with the initiative started by gnembon:
+This is a culmination of many various unofficial projects attempting to recreate a World-Edit-like functionality, with the initiative started by gnembon:
 ![img.png](img.png)

 The main contributors to this project are: